-For some people, the best form of exercise is the one which you can keep on repeating over a long time.
+For some people, the best form of exercise is the one, which you can keep on repeating over a long time.
 With bodyweight exercises, there are no barriers to maintaining your efforts.

 All you need to do is consider a routine and choose some favorite workouts then find the most convenient place and time to make your exercise a sustainable solution.

 Each year, the American College of Sports Medicine surveys the prevailing fitness market to make some prediction of the coming year’s largest exercise trends.
-Last year, the number 1 fitness trend predicted for 2015 was a hands down winner: Bodyweight Training.
+Last year, the number 1 fitness trend predicted for 2015 was a hand down winner: Bodyweight Training.

 What is Bodyweight Training?

 Bodyweight training is simply what the name sounds like – using the bodyweight for resistance in performing your exercise.
 You don’t use free weights which means you are not supposed to use any type of equipment or machine.
 It includes all the numerous exercises from your old gym sessions like squats, push-ups, crunches, and lunges.

 These classic exercises started the fitness era which is now making a dramatic comeback into modern 21st-century gyms and apparently for good reason.
 Bodyweight training provides results that are totally essential for health.

 10 Reasons to Start Bodyweight Training